What are cataracts?

 Preparation before surgery

 The patient has to come nil by mouth (for at least 8 hours prior to surgery).
-Eyedrops are advised to be used for weeks prior to planned surgery.
-If the patient is on other medications, how those medications are to be taken are advised by the surgeon.
+Before a few weeks prior to the planned surgery date, eye drops are prescribed.
+If already on some medications, how those medications are to be taken is advised.

 What happens during the process?

-This procedure is carried out under local anesthesia or topical anesthesia, which helps in both reducing the pain and as well as paralyzing the movement of the eye being operated.
+Local or topical anesthesia used in this procedure.
+Anesthesia helps in alleviating pain and also paralyzes eye movements, which helps the surgeon in doing the surgery well.
 And then the phacoemulsification procedure as explained earlier is done.
 This surgery normally takes 15 minutes to 1 hour depending on many factors.